GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

 #### Helpful Background

-Verkko takes as an input what are called hapmer DBs.
-These are constructed from the *k*-mers that a child inherits from one parent and not the other.
+Meryl can be used to create hapmer DBs (*hap*lotype + k*mer*), which can be used as input for tools like Verkko and Merqury.
+Hapmer DBs are constructed from the *k*-mers that a child inherits from one parent and not the other.
 These *k*-mers are useful for phasing assemblies because if an assembler has two very similar sequences, it can look for maternal-specific *k*-mers and paternal-specific *k*-mers and use those to determine which haplotype to assign to each sequence.

 <p align="center">
     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/sequencing/meryl_venn.png?raw=true" width="350"/>